Telecare and Assistive Technology

 Wiltshire Council recommend Telecare as an element of a short term plan of care and support.
 After this initial period, the Telecare equipment will either:

 - continue to be provided by Wiltshire Council, following an eligibility assessment

 - remain in your home and you pay the weekly charge

 - be removed and taken away

-This will be discussed with you prior to the end of your initial support.
+This will be discussed with you prior to the end of your short term support.

 Useful Information and Links